Frequently asked questions

-Limit for drivers over 25 years of age is 0.5%.
+The limit for drivers over 25 years of age is 0.5%.
 It is illegal to drive with more than 0.05% of alcohol in the blood system.
 Severe fines apply should you reject alcohol and drug testing when stopped by the police.
-Croatia has most amazing wines and tasty grappas, so please drink responsibly 🙂
+Croatia has the most amazing wines and tasty grappas, so please drink responsibly 🙂

 If I rent a motorcycle with your company what countries can I ride the motorcycle in?

 Rent-a-GS rental is covered in all EU countries plus Serbia, Kosovo, Montenegro, Bosnia and Hercegovina, Albania.

 Croatian national ferry company provides an online booking system.
 To ensure you’ll reach your island destination (blog) we recommend buying ferry tickets a couple of days prior to departing.
 Have in mind that in high season Croatian national ferry company Jadrolinija transports thousands of passengers, so be there on time 😊 Opening hours of Split ticket office are usually from 5:30 and 9:30 weekday working hours on two booths.

 Booking a stay?